Curebase/tech-assessment-fe/README.md

 # GraphQL API

+We have a basic API setup on `/api`.

 You need to setup a fresh API that implements the necessary GraphQL resolvers to retrieve / create / update the necessary data.

 Feel free to use the tools of our choice to build that GraphQL API.